John and Julie

-John and Julie (1955) is a British comedy film, starring Colin Gibson, Lesley Dudley, Noelle Middleton and Moira Lister, and featuring Peter Sellers and Sid James in early screen roles.
+John and Julie is a 1955 British comedy film written and directed by William Fairchild and starring Colin Gibson, Lesley Dudley, Noelle Middleton and Moira Lister, and featuring Peter Sellers and Sid James in early screen roles.
+It was produced by Group 3 Films and distributed by British Lion Films and marked the film debut of Valerie Buckley.

+In 1953, two children are determined to see the Queen and decide to make their way to London.

 Plot

 The film is set in 1953 in the week leading up to the coronation of Queen Elizabeth II.